stanford-crfm/levanter/docs/LoRA.md

+# LoRA Tutorial: Alpaca-LoRA

-In the [Replicating Alpaca](./Replicating-Alpaca.md) tutorial, we reproduced Alpaca using Levanter and Llama 1 or Llama 2.
+In the [Fine-Tuning tutorial](./Fine-Tuning.md), we reproduced Alpaca using Levanter and Llama 1 or Llama 2.

-In this guide, we'll use [LoRA](https://arxiv.org/abs/2106.09685) to do a lighter-weight version of Alpaca, similar to [tloen/alpaca-lora](https://github.com/tloen/alpaca-lora).
+In this guide, we'll use Levanter's implementation of [LoRA](https://arxiv.org/abs/2106.09685) to do a lighter-weight version of Alpaca, similar to [tloen/alpaca-lora](https://github.com/tloen/alpaca-lora).
 We'll borrow heavily from our "vanilla" Alpaca script, and only change the parts that are necessary to use LoRA.
+The point of this tutorial is to show you how to use LoRA with Levanter, so that you can use it with your own data.

 The LoRA model we create will be compatible with [Hugging Face's PEFT](https://github.com/huggingface/peft) library, so that you can use it with their inference scripts or anywhere else you might want to use a PEFT model.

 ## Changes to the Alpaca script

-There are three things we need to do differently:
+There are four things we need to do differently:
 1. Apply the LoRA transform to the model.
 2. Tell the trainer to only train the lora params.
 3. Serialize a PEFT-compatible checkpoint.
+4. (Nitpicky) we shouldn't add tokens to the vocabulary, since we're adapting a model.

 ### 1. Apply the lora transform to the model